Weeds on Fire: Plot

 Right before the final match, Lung experiences several shocks in his life.
 First, his family is torn apart by his mother's extramarital affairs.
 Second, although he has summoned the courage to speak to Ling, she has a boyfriend already.
 Third, he finds out Wai is involved in illegal acts in order to attempt to provide subsidy for Tsz-ching's abortion since she is now on her own after splitting with her family.
 But she refuses to give up her baby.
 Lu reminds him to stay focused as the half-a-step he takes at the pitcher's mound will decide the fate of the team.

 At the final, the Shatin Martins have a hard match against the Japan-based Buffaloes, being far behind in four innings.
 Wai cannot keep his promise to show up to support them, as he is performing a dangerous mission.
 Worried about Wai, Lung fails to concentrate on playing and is hit in the face by the ball struck by the batter.
 As he falls onto the ground, he realises he must stand up by himself to prove himself capable to Wai.
 The Shatin Martins manages to come up from behind and eventually wins by 13–12, becoming the first Hong Kong team to win the championship.

 Although Wai is seriously injured, he survives and is taken care of at hospital.
 Lung learns how to adapt to changes, looking to his father and Tsz-ching as examples.
 Lu remains unmarried and dedicates himself to education and baseball.
 In recognition of the historic title, the government names a bridge over Shing Mun River after the team.

-On the eve of the 30th anniversary of the Shatin Martins, Lung visits the Admiralty Occupy Site during the Umbrella Movement and recalls the spirit of not giving up hopes despite of failures.
+On the eve of the 30th anniversary of the Shatin Martins, Lung visits the Admiralty Occupy Site during the Umbrella Movement and recalls the spirit of not giving up hope, despite failures.